yguitton/training-material/topics/imaging/tutorials/2D-spot-detection/tutorial.md

 ![2025_pre_clahe.png](../../images/2d_spot_detection/2025_pre_clahe.png){: width="75%"}

-Not the best quality for a first visual inspection!
+It's not the best quality for a first visual inspection!

-As describe in [a previous Galaxy Tutorial]{% link topics/imaging/tutorials/imaging-introduction/tutorial.md %}, the original image is 16-bit and the intensity values are spread over a larger range than the display can render.
+As described in [a previous Galaxy Tutorial]{% link topics/imaging/tutorials/imaging-introduction/tutorial.md %}, the original image is 16-bit and the intensity values are spread over a larger range than the display can render.
 Therefore, for improved visibility the intensity histogram of the image can be normalized first.

 We will normalize the histogram to improve the contrast.